butla/bultrowicz.com/cv/curriculum_vitae.en.md

 - setting up logging (CloudWatch, Google Stackdriver), metrics, and alerts (Sentry, PagerDuty)
 - working out our development practices (trunk-based development, zero down-time deployments, etc.)

-We worked like start-ups do, so we were context-switching and were always time-starved.
+We worked like start-ups do, so there was context-switching and were always time-starved.
 Because of that the code I wrote had to be immediately understandable for me and my boss, who isn't a senior Python developer and was even more time-starved than me.
 He wanted to jump in real quick and tweak a few things from time to time,